WordPress Basic Settings For Beginners

-- Excerpt: Excerpt will display 2-3 lines of the blog post.
+- Excerpt: The excerpt will display 2-3 lines of the blog post.

-Excerpt is recommended and we are using excerpt on our website.
+The excerpt is recommended and we are using excerpts on our website.

 Leave it to uncheck.
 When checked your website is not indexed to search engines like google.

 Default post settings: